secured lock Secured with SHA-256 Encryption

 Minnesota updated its keep right law on August 1st, 2019 to make sure slow drivers keep right.

 If officers see a slow vehicle in the left lane that is holding up traffic, they may pull that vehicle over.
-State law also requires you to reduce speed or vacate the lane closest to stationary emergency vehicles using flashing lights.
+State law requires you to reduce speed or vacate the lane closest to stationary emergency vehicles using flashing lights.

 What are the speed limits in Minnesota?